reprise/reprise-framework/doc/src/css/background.md

 ## background-scale9-rect

 ### Description
 Scales a background image according to a user defined scaling rect.
-With Scale 9 you can resize images without having distorted them.
+With Scale 9 you can resize images without distorting them.
 The defined rect is applied to the current background image and uses the size of the element in which the background image is drawn.

 ![Scale9grid](images/scale9grid.gif)